PARENTS AND CHILDREN ON THE LORD’S DAY – TOGETHER ON PURPOSE

 Is it any wonder then that with no specially marked room for those in their young twenties to go to during the Sunday worship service, they feel very out of place when, perhaps for the very first time, they are now having to worship alongside people of a different age?
 This is entirely new to them.
 They have never had to do this before.
 It is very difficult for them to find any sort of connection with the gathered church because we have taught them to be disconnected.

-Because of this you will see the absence of age-graded ministries at King’s Church.
+Because of this, you will see the absence of age-graded ministries at King’s Church.
 This is intentional on our part.
-While there may be times for children to be gathered together in order to be taught; similarly with teens, there is no specifically segregated youth or children’s ministries here as we do not find such terms as “children’s minister” or “youth minister” in the Bible.
+While there may be times for children to be gathered together in order to be taught; similarly to teens, there are no specifically segregated youth or children’s ministries here as we do not find such terms as “children’s minister” or “youth minister” in the Bible.
 The very concept is extra-biblical.

 SPEAKING OF FATHERS